otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/01-refactoring.md

         .json({ msg: `No institution with the id: ${id} found` });
     }

+    /**
+     * The update function updates a single record using an
+     * id or unique indentifier
+     */
     institution = await prisma.institution.update({
       where: { id: Number(id) },
       data: { name, region, country },